Supergiovane/node-red-contrib-knx-ultimate/docs/README.md

 `npm run wiki:refresh` imports help for the current Device, Gateway, Viewer, IoT Bridge and routing nodes.
 It preserves page metadata and archive notices.
 Getting started, migration, Utility overview/function references and examples are maintained directly in `docs/wiki/`.

 The `Documentation` GitHub Actions workflow prepares the downloads and builds the site.
 A push to `8.0.0` only builds an artifact; it does not replace the published version 7 documentation.
-Publishing runs after a push to `master`/`main`, or when the workflow is explicitly started manually.
-When ready to deploy version 8, select **Settings → Pages → Source → GitHub Actions**.
-No hosting setting is changed by editing these files.
+Publishing runs after a push to `main`, or when the workflow is explicitly started manually.
+GitHub Pages uses **Settings → Pages → Source → GitHub Actions**.

 Language pages use explicit permalinks and translation keys, so no extra translation plugin is needed on GitHub Pages.
 For any other Pages build, run `npm run docs:prepare` before Jekyll so downloadable examples are included.

+## Repository branches

+- `main` is the default branch for KNX Ultimate 8 and its documentation.
+- `7.x` preserves the 7.1.3 code, including the Matter palette fix, for version 7 maintenance.
+Apply version 7 fixes there and do not merge the KNX 8 node removals into it.
+- The old `master` reference remains available for existing links.
+New development belongs on `main`; version 7 fixes belong on `7.x`.